Seventh Party System

 Proposed political era in the U.S.

 The Seventh Party System is a proposed era of American politics that began sometime around the 2010s or 2020s.
-Its periodization, alongside the Sixth Party System, is heavily debated due to the lack of an overwhelming change of hands in Congress since the end of the New Deal Party System.
+Its periodization, alongside the Sixth Party System, is heavily debated due to the lack of an overwhelming change of hands in Congress since the end of the Fifth Party System.

 Dating the Seventh Party System

-Theories as to the beginning date of the Seventh Party system range from 2008 to 2020.
+The beginning date of the Seventh Party system usually is considered to be 2016.

-Political scientists Mark D. Brewer and L. Sandy Maisel saying, "In the wake of Donald Trump's 2016 presidential victory, there is now strengthening debate as to whether [the United States is] entering a new party system as Trump fundamentally reshapes the Republican Party and the Democratic Party responds and evolves as well."
+Political scientists Mark D. Brewer and L. Sandy Maisel wrote in 2020, "In the wake of Donald Trump's 2016 presidential victory, there is now strengthening debate as to whether [the United States is] entering a new party system as Trump fundamentally reshapes the Republican Party and the Democratic Party responds and evolves as well."

-Donald Trump's 2024 re-election has led to major speculation and discussions on a potential political realignment due to voter demographic shifts.
-Trump's victories in all swing states, dominance with white working-class voters, and historic Republican gains with Hispanics, Blacks, and Asians have produced conversations on the emergence of the Seventh Party system in the American landscape.
-For example, in Florida’s Miami-Dade County, Trump significantly improved his margins among Hispanic voters in 2020 compared to 2016.
-In Texas’s Rio Grande Valley, Republicans increased their support among predominantly Latino counties and Zapata county (population less than 15,000) was the only county in South Texas that flipped red for the first time in a hundred years, and exit polls nationwide indicated increases in Trump’s support among Hispanic voters during the 2020 presidential election.
+Donald Trump's 2024 re-election has led to significant speculation and discussions about a potential political realignment due to shifts in voter demographics.
+Trump's victories in all swing states, dominance with White working-class voters, and historic Republican gains with Hispanics, Blacks, and Asians have produced conversations on the emergence of the Seventh Party system in the American landscape.
+For example, in Florida's Miami-Dade County, Trump significantly improved his margins among Hispanic voters in 2020 compared to 2016.

+However, these gains have proven to be very short lived, for by November 2025, all those demographics (notably Hispanics, males under 30, and working-class Americans) have a net shift to the left.
+Notable losses in Texas, Florida (including the 2025 Miami Mayoral Election) and other red and swing states have challenged the idea of a dominantly red seventh party system.
+Major gains by the Democratic Party from 2025 to 2026, both in demographic approval and special elections have made their stakes in the 2026 midterms more promising, leaving Republicans on the receiving end.These losses are attributed to major issues such as the highly unpopular war in Iran, which severely weakened the messaging of Republicans in 2026.

+In Texas's Rio Grande Valley, Republicans increased their support among predominantly Latino counties and Zapata County (population less than 15,000) was the only county in South Texas that flipped red for the first time in a hundred years, and exit polls nationwide indicated increases in Trump's support among Hispanic voters during the 2020 presidential election.
 Stating in 2025 that "'The Age of Trump' Enters Its Second Decade", Peter Baker of The New York Times wrote "In those 10 years, Mr. Trump has come to define his age in a way rarely seen in America, more so than any president of the past century other than Franklin D. Roosevelt and Ronald Reagan".

-The Republican Party has also made a decisive shift away from free trade to advocating for protectionism, a historic Republican position that has since been revived by Trump.
-Trump cited President William McKinley as a political hero, noting his McKinley Tariff as a blueprint for protectionist industrial policy.
-As of August 2025, the United States currently has the highest effective tariff rate since 1935.
-This shift has increasingly forced the rival Democratic Party to become increasingly positive towards free trade, replicating the divide of the late 19th and early twentieth century on trade policy.